thearn/simple-cython-example/README.md

 So the cython-generated C implementation of `array_sum` is on parity with `numpy.sum`, and are are each much faster than the pure python implementation.

 The C implementation of `tessellate` is much faster than the python+numpy implementation.
-Looks like I've got some rewriting to do in [STL Tools](https://github.com/thearn/stl_tools)...
+Using this information, I've written a complete c-extension for [STL Tools](https://github.com/thearn/stl_tools).

 # Profiling function
 If you're interested in possibily rewriting some or part of a module as a